 After reading through a few bios, I settled on one only to later find out that he only offered sessions at night, when I was unavailable.
 Repeat the process.

 A complaint I developed as I was looking through therapist bios was this: Every therapist I read about had “experience” in tons of therapy modalities and orientations.
-While I’m not doubting these therapists’ skills, I have my doubts that someone can be as good a CBT therapist as they are an existential therapist.
+While I’m not doubting these therapists’ skills, I have my doubts that someone can be as good at practicing both CBT and existential therapy.
 So, the tags, treatment areas, and clinical approaches almost seemed a bit misleading.
 It felt as if I had very little agency in my search.

 In that same vein, the therapist bios I read began to run together.
 They all had mostly the same message and offered very little actionable information to work with.